Rython tips and tricks – Snippets

 R or Python? who cares!
 Which editor? now that’s a different story.

 I like Rstudio for many reasons.
 Outside the personal, Rstudio allows you to write both R + Python = Rython in the same script.
 Apart from that, the editor’s level of complexity is well-balanced, not functionality-overkill like some, nor too simplistic like some others.
-In this post I share how to save time with snippets (easy in Rstudio).
+This post shares how to save time with snippets (easy in Rstudio).
 Snippets save time by reducing the amount of typing required, it’s the most convenient way to program copy-pasting into the machine’s memory.

-In addition to useful built-ins snippets provided by Rstudio like lib or fun for R and imp or def for python, you can write your own snippets.
+for Python, you can write your own snippets.
 Below are a couple I wrote myself that you might find helpful.
 But first we start with how to use snippets.

 How to use snippets in Rstudio?